Back to Tutorials

 });

-Each firing runs the agent with that prompt as if a user had sent it.
-A heartbeat can be threadless — a clean context every time, right for an independent daily digest — or threaded, so each run appends to an ongoing conversation and the agent remembers what it reported yesterday.
-Reach for threaded when the schedule is really one long task sampled over time; threadless when each run stands alone.
+A heartbeat can be threadless — a clean context every single time, which is right for an independent daily digest that doesn't need to remember yesterday.
+Or it can be threaded, where each run appends to one ongoing conversation, and the agent remembers what it reported last time.
+Reach for threaded when the schedule is really one long task sampled over time; threadless when each run stands completely on its own.

 Bonus: give the agent a goal, not just a prompt